mwilck/test-udev-rules/README.md

 case they are treated as SCSI and in the latter as (S)ATA.
 The important `ID_xxx` variables should be equal, though.

+The `check_results` script filters the output of the test program to provide a quick summary of the differences between the test runs.

 ## I want to understand what this will do to my system!

 That's very understandable.
 Please read the script.
 It just about 100 lines of